Movers and SHAKERS

 Functionally, CANN.x pledges to convert cryptocurrency directly into marijuana.
 Under the name CANNdy, there is a line of medicines and marijuana strains grown for the specific purpose of exchange at the rate of 1 CannabisCoin to 1 gram of medication.

 The total supply of CannabisCoin is set at 91.8 million, with over 77 million in circulation.
-The currency's market cap was $1.61 million as of August 2021, according to CoinMarketCap.
+The currency's value in circulation was $1.30m as of September 24, 2021, according to Coinbase.

 DopeCoin (DOPE.x) founded by a man whose nickname is Dopey, has been active since 2014.
 This currency is more private, so far less is known about the specific markets the currency serves except that its "mission is to provide marijuana enthusiasts with a modern and secure way of doing business for the 21st century."